 Meghan was an ordinary girl of the sweet age of nineteen.
 She was not strikingly pretty; however, she managed to get by with her short, messy black curls and thick-rimmed glasses.
 She was one inch shorter than five feet, but she didn't mind being "vertically inept."
 Her philosophy was that it wasn't a hardship, but rather a challenge.

 She was one of those people who looked eminently more comfortable behind a laptop or a sewing machine than in front of crowds, but in reality, Meghan was a feisty if somewhat weird individual.
 Her hobbies were a bit on the artsy side, including painting, sewing, cooking, crafting, and anything related to the theatre.
-She had indulged the tiny trace of rebel in her by dying a single streak of her shoulder-length hair to a bright, neon blue just behind her left ear.

 "Legolas," Andrea announced firmly.
 "Legolas, Legolas, Legolas.
 He's definitely the hottest one."